Diet for Hypoglycemia

 The Importance of Individualizing your Hypoglycemia Diet

 There are many books on hypoglycemia diet.
 If you’ve read some of them, by now you’re aware that many disagree on what type of diet to follow.
 It’s indeed confusing if you read one book and it tells you to eat a high protein/low carbohydrate diet, while another book says to consume low protein/high carbohydrate foods.
-Where does that leave you, the confused and bewildered hypoglycemic?
+Where does that leave you, a person confused and bewildered dealing with hypoglycemia?

-But the key to a successful hypoglycemia diet lies in its “individualization.”
+The key to a successful hypoglycemia diet lies in its “individualization.”
 Each one of us is different.
 Each one of us is biochemically unique.
-Therefore, every diet must be tailor-made to meet our individual nutritional requirements.
+Therefore, every diet must be tailor-made to meet our individual nutritional requirements (personalized nutrition).

-The list of foods your physician gives you or the list you may read in your favorite book on hypoglycemia, even the suggested food list in the back of this book, are basic guidelines.
+The list of foods your physician gives you or the list you may read in your favorite book on hypoglycemia, even the suggested food list in the Do’s and Don’ts of Hypoglycemia, are just guidelines.
 Variations come with time and patience, trial and error.
 Don’t be afraid to listen to your body.
 It will send you signals when it cannot tolerate a food.

 DO — Start eliminating the “biggies” — those foods, drinks and chemicals that cause the most problems: sugar, white flour, alcohol, caffeine and tobacco.

 DO — Be extremely careful when and how you eliminate the offending substances.
 Only YOU, with the guidance of a health-care professional, can decide.
 Some patients choose to go at a steady pace.
 If you drink ten cups of coffee a day, gradually reduce consumption over a period of days or weeks.
 The same is true for food or tobacco.
 If you are heavily addicted to all of the aforementioned, particularly alcohol, then withdrawal should not be undertaken unless you are under the care of a physician.